 Port Delivers Efficiency and Transparency Through e-Procurement

-An expanding port, located in the Gulf of Mexico was investing heavily in expensive equipment and construction of large infrastructure projects.
-As one of the 10 largest ports in the United States, it was implementing these projects on an extensive scale.
-Effectively competing the equipment purchases and infrastructure projects was difficult with the Port’s manual processes.
+An expanding port located in the Texas Gulf Coast invested heavily in expensive equipment and the construction of large infrastructure projects.
+As one of the 10 largest ports in the United States, it implemented these projects on an extensive scale.
+Effectively competing the equipment purchases and infrastructure projects was difficult with the port’s manual processes.

-To bid its construction projects, the Port would typically create and distribute up to 50 plan document sets.
-In addition to being expensive, it was tying up valuable internal resources and slowing down the process and limiting the amount of competition, particularly for smaller projects that only required minimal competition.
+To bid its construction projects, the port would typically create and distribute up to 50 plan document sets.
+In addition to being expensive, it was tying up valuable internal resources and slowing down the process, which in turn limited the amount of competition – particularly for smaller projects that only required minimal competition.

-In 2007, the Port partnered with eBid Systems to automate and streamline its procurement processes. eBid Systems implemented a supplier portal to enable the Port to better interact with potential suppliers.
-They opted for a private portal to have greater control of the supplier relationship and increase participation from local companies.
+In 2007, the port automated and streamlined its procurement processes with Bentley procurement software.
+Bentley implemented a supplier portal, which enabled the port to better interact with potential suppliers.
+The port opted for a private portal to have greater control of the supplier relationship and increase participation from local companies.

-Port procurement staff report time savings of over 60% in the bid process through the reduction of managing documents and communications alone.
+Port procurement staff report time savings of over 60 percent in the bid process just by reducing the management of documents and communications alone.
 On each project, the required number of printed plan sets dropped from 50 to 15 because of electronic distribution.
-The Port now has over 800 relevant suppliers in its private database that it controls.
+The port now has more than 800 relevant suppliers in its private database that it controls.

 Instead of getting the requisite three quotes on smaller purchases, the port now invites up to 50 suppliers and has seen a reduction in prices from the increased competition.
 Because it is easier for local suppliers to be aware of bid opportunities, more local firms are participating in the bid process and receiving major contracts that typically went to companies outside the area.